You're going to run to the rock, the rock was a meltin'

 Oh! which way are you going?

 The theme of a sinner running from the wrath of God has appeared in many songs.
-In 1954, a gospel group called he Sensational Nightingales recorded a tune called "On the Judgement Day," which basically is "Sinner Man."
-(In fact, whoever uploaded this to YouTube calls it that.)
+In 1954, a gospel group called he Sensational Nightingales recorded a tune called "On the Judgement Day," which basically is "Sinner Man," and apparently has been renamed "Sinner Man" in later releases.

 A couple of years later, swing man Les Baxter recorded his take on "Sinner Man" (with vocals by Will Holt.)